-The X2 package features an automated phone system and all standard calling features, provides unlimited calling in 14 countries and 1GB of media storage for $25 per user, per month.
-Additional features include audio and video conferencing for up to five participants, unlimited faxing, and an unlimited number of phone lines.
+The X2 package features an automated phone system and all standard calling features, provides unlimited calling in 14 countries and 1GB of media storage for $28 per user, per month.
+Additional features include audio and video conferencing for up to 100 participants, unlimited faxing, and SMS texting.

-This tier is missing the call center packages offered at the premium level and integration with businesses apps offered by other providers.
+This tier is missing the customer experience analytics offered at the premium level and integration with businesses apps offered by other providers.
 However, it’s a good choice for businesses with a global workforce that needs to keep communications synchronized.
-The additional feature of the operator switchboard also helps a growing business supplement the auto attendant and achieve a more professional appearance.
+The additional feature of the operator switchboard also helps a growing business supplement the automated phone system and achieve a more professional appearance.

 What 8×8 Is Missing